Azure-Samples/AI-Video-Intelligence-Solution-Accelerator/README.md

 (this repo).
 1. From a command prompt:
    * navigate to `AI-Video-Intelligence-Solution-Accelerator/pcs/cli`
-   * `npm uninstall -g iot-solutions` (remove any other versions)
-   * `npm ci`
-   * `npm start`
-   * `npm link`
-   * `pcs login` (you will be prompted for your subscription credentials)
+   * `deploy-pcs.cmd` (you will be prompted for your subscription credentials)
-   * `pcs -t remotemonitoring -s basic -r dotnet` (no other options are supported for the AI Video Intelligence Solution Accelerator)
-1. Wait for deployment to complete
+1. Wait for deployment to complete.
+It takes about 10 to 20 minutes.
 1. Verify that deployment completed successfully.
 At the end you should have a statement something like:</br> `Solution: MyDeployment is deployed at https://MyDeployment.azurewebsites.net`
 1. While signed into the same account that was used in the `pcs login` step, launch the Remote Monitoring website in a browser.
 Verify that the site loads.
 1. This sample does not use the standard solution accelerator simulated devices, so to reduce costs,